 You’ll Become a More Productive Designer

 Imagine someone constantly interrupting you while you work.
-Every time you stop to search for a lost file, is time that you lose towards your client work.
-Less interruptions equals increased productivity.
+Every time you stop to search for a lost file is time that you lose towards your client work.
+Fewer interruptions equal increased productivity.

 You’ll Look More Professional